 This is wrong on so many levels that I hardly know where to start.
 Perhaps here: THESE PEOPLE ARE JERKS, KEEP LOOKING!

 The old line about our “standard physician employment agreement” is just that – a line.
-In all my years of reviewing and negotiating physician employment agreements, I’ve only run into one regional counsel at one health system that really refuses to change the agreement.
+In all my years of reviewing and negotiating physician employment agreements, I’ve only run into one regional counsel at one health system that really refused to change the agreement (and I’m happy to report that he has been replaced with a more reasonable attorney who will make changes).
 Virtually every other employer I have ever dealt with is willing to make reasonable changes to the agreement.
 The fact that someone is using COVID as an excuse for inflexibility convincingly demonstrates that this place isn’t somewhere you want to spend your career.

 New attendings in particular need to know their value when they get the physician employment agreement offer.
 The employer has spent a lot of valuable physician time evaluating different candidates and has decided that they want you.
 You are the prize for the employer, the position isn’t a prize for you at this point.
 If an employer is playing hardball with you at this point, before you sign the agreement, you can be quite sure that they won’t treat you with the respect you deserve once you sign on the bottom line.